ibm-cloud-docs/power-iaas/safety-notices.md

 * Rack-mounted devices are not to be used as shelves or workspaces.
 Do not place objects on top of rack-mounted devices.
 In addition, do not lean on rack-mounted devices and do not use them to stabilize your body position (for example, when working from a ladder).
 * Each rack cabinet might have more than one power cord.
     - For AC-powered racks, be sure to disconnect all power cords in the rack cabinet when directed to disconnect power during servicing.
-    - For racks with a DC power distribution panel (PDP), turn off the circuit breaker that controls the power to the system units, or disconnect the customer’s DC power source, when directed to disconnect power during servicing.

 * Connect all devices installed in a rack cabinet to power devices installed in the same rack cabinet.
 Do not plug a power cord from a device that is installed in one rack cabinet into a power device that is installed in a different rack cabinet.
 * An electrical outlet that is not correctly wired might place hazardous voltage on the metal parts of the system or the devices that attach to the system.
 It is the responsibility of the customer to ensure that the outlet is correctly wired and grounded to prevent an electrical shock.